 Date Ver.
-Action By Action Result 6/18/2015 1 Planning Commission Received and Filed
+Action By Action Result 7/20/2015 1 City Council Received and Filed

-PLN2012-00040; San Leandro Shoreline Development Project Environmental Impact Report (EIR) (SCH#2013072011).
-Public hearing to consider a recommendation from the Planning Commission to the City Council for certification of the San Leandro Shoreline Project EIR as further defined below.
-The EIR addresses a mixed use development on a 75-acre project site (52-acre site land area and 23-acre water area which encompasses the San Leandro Marina and surrounding properties) located on Monarch Bay Drive, between Marina Boulevard and Fairway Drive.
-The project site consists of 10 separate Alameda County Assessor's Parcel Numbers, 79A-475-9-4; 79A-590-1-5; 79A-590-1-7; 79A-590-2; 79A-590-3; 79A-590-4; 79A-590-5; 79A-590-6; 80G-900-1-8; and 80G-900-4-1.
-Cal-Coast Development Company is the project applicant and the City of San Leandro is the property owner.
+San Leandro Shoreline Development Project Environmental Impact Report (EIR) (SCH#2013072011).
+Public Hearing To Consider Certification By The City Council Of The San Leandro Shoreline Project EIR As Further Defined Below.
+The EIR Addresses A Mixed Use Development On A 75-Acre Project Site (52-Acre Site Land Area And 23-Acre Water Area Which Encompasses The San Leandro Marina And Surrounding Properties) That Is Located On Monarch Bay Drive, Between Marina Boulevard And Fairway Drive.
+The Project Site Consists Of 10 Separate Alameda County Assessor's Parcel Numbers, 79A-475-9-4; 79A-590-1-5; 79A-590-1-7; 79A-590-2; 79A-590-3; 79A-590-4; 79A-590-5; 79A-590-6; 80G-900-1-8; And 80G-900-4-1.
+Cal-Coast Development, LLC Is The Project Applicant And The City Of San Leandro Is The Property Owner.

-SUMMARY AND RECOMMENDATION
+SUMMARY AND RECOMMENDATIONS

-The purpose of this June 18, 2015 public hearing is for the Planning Commission to consider a recommendation to the City Council on certification of the EIR for the proposed San Leandro Shoreline Development Project.
-The EIR consists of a separately bound Draft EIR and Final EIR.
-Both documents were previously distributed to the Planning Commission and are available on the City's website, at City Hall and at the main library.
-The Draft EIR identifies the proposed Project and its potential environmental effects, as well as mitigations to reduce those effects to less than significant whenever feasible.
-The Final EIR consists of comments received during the public review and comment period on the Draft EIR and written responses to those comments.
-Before the Planning Commission makes a recommendation on the Project (see next agenda item), it considers and makes a recommendation on whether the City Council should certify the EIR as adequate.
+The City Council is considering certification of the Environmental Impact Report (EIR) prepared for the proposed San Leandro Shoreline Development Project.
+The Project proposes to redevelop the Shoreline Marina area with a mixed use community of commercial, office, residential and recreational uses.
+The EIR consists of a separately bound Draft EIR and Final EIR, which examine the potential environmental effects of the proposed development, as well as mitigations to reduce those effects to less than significant whenever feasible.
+Before taking action on the Project, the City Council must review the EIR and certify that it is adequate and reflects the independent judgement of the City.
+At a public hearing on June 18, 2015, the Planning Commission reviewed the EIR and recommended certification to the City Council.
+As discussed below and based on the whole record, staff recommends that the City Council review the EIR, and certify it as adequate under CEQA.
 Certification is not a Project approval or an assessment of the Project merits; certification occurs before the Project is considered on its merits and determines whether the EIR is adequate.